XML RSSGet our feed

 Truth supports the gay viewpoint

-They are their own jailers, captives of their own prejudices.
-Regardless what some Christians believe, many conservative Bible scholars are on record stating that Romans 1:31 and 2 Timothy 3:3 are talking about lack of love in families (something many gays have experienced), rather than homosexuality.
+No, absolutely not!
+In their zeal to attack lesbians and gays, many non-gay Christians assume the Bible supports their mean- spirited views when, of course, it does not.
+Anti-gay Christians are prisoners of their own prejudices.
+Regardless what some anti-gay Christians believe, many conservative Bible scholars are on record stating that Romans 1:31 and 2 Timothy 3:3 are talking about lack of love in families (something many gays have experienced), rather than homosexuality.

-Define the Greek word, astorgos
+Define the Greek word,

 astorgos, from a = without + storge = family love

-Astorgos was used in secular Greek to describe women who had many love affairs and as a result did not have that nobler love for their husbands which they should have had.
+Astorgos was used in secular Greek literature to describe women who had many love affairs and as a result did not have that nobler love for their husbands which they should have had.

 "Without natural affection" in the context of Romans 1:31 and 2 Timothy 3, refers to children not loving their parents properly, 3:2, and conversely, parents not loving their children properly, 3:3.
+How many gays and lesbians have experienced that lack of love when their parents found out their kid was gay?

 And the brother shall deliver up the brother to death, and the father the child: and the children shall rise up against their parents, and cause them to be put to death.
 Matthew 10:21